 Nutrient samples were analyzed at sea for dissolved silicate, phosphate, nitrate and nitrite using procedures similar to those described in Gordon et al., 1993.
-Samples were collected in 45 ml high-density polypropylene screw-capped tubes, which were rinsed three times prior to filling.
+Samples were collected in 45 ml high-density polypropylene screw-capped tubes which were rinsed three times prior to filling.
 Standardizations were done at the beginning and end of each group of samples with a set of mid-concentration range standards prepared fresh for each run.
 Samples not analyzed immediately after collection were refrigerated and run the following day.
-Sets of six different concentration standards were analyzed periodically to determine the deviation from linearity as a function of concentration, for the silicate, nitrate and phosphate analyses.
-Final sample concentrations were corrected for deviations from linearity using a second order polynomial.
+Sets of six different concentration standards were analyzed periodically to determine the deviation from linearity as a function of concentration, primarily for the silicate and nitrate analyses.
+Final sample concentrations were corrected for deviations from linearity.